teoks0199/tp/docs/UserGuide.md

 * _Command Box_: This is where you type your commands.

-* _Result Display_: This is where FoodNotes displays guiding messages.
+* _Result Display_: This is where FoodNotes displays the result of your commands.

 * _Left and Right Display_: This is where FoodNotes displays the information of the page that you are viewing.